-Our goal is to craft each piece of furniture as close to perfect as our creator will allow, and during that process, we place a tremendous focus on the material we use: Wood.
-We understand that in order for us to make beautiful furniture, a mature tree must fall, and we don’t take that event lightly.
+A Commitment to Excellence is one of our company values, so our one of our goals is to craft your project as close to perfect as our creator will allow.
+During that process, we place a tremendous focus on the material we use: Wood.
+We understand that in order for us to make beautiful things from wood, a mature tree must fall, and we don’t take that event lightly.

-We begin by designing pieces which make the most efficient use of common sized timbers.
+We do our best to design to make the most efficient use of common sized timbers and sheet goods.
 Our Morris chair designs are a great example of our commitment.
 Lumber is typically available in lengths of eight to sixteen feet long, in two foot long increments.
 So we intentionally designed our Morris chairs with six 23 inch long structural components, this way all of the major rails can be cut from a single twelve foot long board, leaving very little wood remnants.

 Our respect doesn’t end with eliminating waste though.
 Our designs must stand the test of time.
-And while it’s true that our furniture will last for many generations to enjoy, ultimately we design it to last at least as long as it would take for a seedling planted today, to reach maturity, and replenish the forests it came from.
+We’ll make “Trendy” if that’s what you really want, but we prefer to make “Timeless”.
+It’s better to spend money once on something that will provide value for life.
+And while styles change, our design integrity will endure, as we make everything to last at least as long as it would take for a seedling planted today, to reach maturity, and replenish the forests the wood for your project came from.